[PDF] New Education Policy 2023 – #NEP2023 Complete Information

 Other-important-changes-in-school-education

-Other important changes in school education – Salient Features of #NEP2020
+Other important changes in school education – Salient Features of #NEP

 • Dr. Kasturirangan said, that vocational education, which grants professional knowledge from the sixth class itself, leads the committee that was formed to finalize the new education policy, and now the child will be given vocational education and skills from the sixth grade himself.